gkumar09/iSeqQC/README.md

 ### Input files requirement
 iSeqQC requires two files for the analysis.
 Both files should be ASCII formatted **tab-delimited** file only
-- File 1- Sample phenotype data: **Strictly limited to 4 columns in the same order as mentioned below (names case-sensitive)**
+- File 1- Sample phenotype data: **Strictly limited to 4 columns in the same order as mentioned below (names case-sensitive)** </br>
+**Sample names in first column 'samples' should match the names in counts matrix file**

 column 1: samples<br/>
 column 2: shortnames<br/>